-Type of employer Scheduled bo dies CABs and emj TABs Sub-type Local authorities, police, fire Colleges & universities Academies Open to new entrants Closed to new entrants (all) Stabilised contribution rate?
-Yes Yes No No No No Treatment of surplus Covered by stabilisation arrangement Covered by stabilisation arrangement Reduce contributions where appropriate, but total contributions will generally not be reduced relative to the current total rate in payment.
-Preferred approach: contributions kept at primary rate.
-Reductions may be permitted by the administering authority Reduce contributions by spreading the surplus over the remaining contract term Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement Phasing of increases to secondary contribution rates may be permitted. - None
+Type of employer Scheduled bodies CABs and designating employers TABs Sub-type Local authorities, police, fire uthorities, universities Open to Closed to new new entrants entrants (all) Stabilised contribution rate?
+Yes Yes No No No Treatment of surplus Covered by stabilisation arrangement Covered by stabilisation arrangement Reduce contributions where appropriate, but total contributions will generally not be reduced relative to the current total rate in payment.
+Preferred approach: contributions kept primary rate.
+Reductions may be permitte the administering authority Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement Phasing of increases to secondary contribution rates may be permitted. o secondary secondary contribution rates ntribution rates may be permitted.
+None

-\ Employers participating in the fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting authority
+^{} Employers participating in the fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting authority